awsdocs/amazon-cloudfront-developer-guide/doc_source/Resources.md

 The following related resources can help you as you work with this service\.
 + [Amazon CloudFront API Reference](https://docs.aws.amazon.com/cloudfront/latest/APIReference/) – Gives complete descriptions of the API actions, parameters, and data types, and a list of errors that the service returns\.
-+ [CloudFront What's New](https://aws.amazon.com//cloudfront/whats-new/) – Announcements of new CloudFront features and recently added edge locations\.
++ [CloudFront What's New](https://aws.amazon.com/cloudfront/whats-new/) – Announcements of new CloudFront features and recently added edge locations\.
-+ [Technical documentation for the Amazon Simple Storage Service \(S3\)](http://aws.amazon.com/documentation/s3/) – A detailed discussion of the Amazon S3 service, including the basics of getting started, an overview of the service, a programming reference, and an API reference\.
++ [Technical documentation for the Amazon Simple Storage Service \(S3\)](https://docs.aws.amazon.com/s3/) – A detailed discussion of the Amazon S3 service, including the basics of getting started, an overview of the service, a programming reference, and an API reference\.
 + [Amazon CloudFront product information](http://aws.amazon.com/cloudfront/) – The primary web page for information about CloudFront, including features and pricing information\.
-+ [Terms of Use](http://aws.amazon.com/terms/) – Detailed information about our copyright and trademark; your account, license, and site access; and other topics\.

 ## Getting Support<a name="resources-cloudfront-support"></a>

 Support for CloudFront is available in a number of forms\.
 + [Discussion forums](https://forums.aws.amazon.com/forum.jspa?forumID=46) – A community\-based forum for developers to discuss technical questions related to CloudFront\.
-+ [AWS Support Center](https://console.aws.amazon.com/support/home#/) – This site brings together information about your recent support cases and results from AWS Trusted Advisor and health checks, as well as providing links to discussion forums, technical FAQs, the service health dashboard, and information about AWS support plans\.
++ [AWS Support Center](https://console.aws.amazon.com/support/home) – This site brings together information about your recent support cases and results from AWS Trusted Advisor and health checks, as well as providing links to discussion forums, technical FAQs, the service health dashboard, and information about AWS support plans\.
 + [AWS Premium Support Information](https://aws.amazon.com/premiumsupport/) – The primary web page for information about AWS Premium Support, a one\-on\-one, fast\-response support channel to help you build and run applications on AWS Infrastructure Services\.
 + [Contact Us](http://aws.amazon.com/contact-us/) – Links for inquiring about your billing or account\.
 For technical questions, use the discussion forums or support links above\.